J1u2a3n9/N_Puzzle_AStart/README.md

 The memory occupied in the execution of the program with A* depends on the expanded states that vary according to the heuristic selected and also the size of the puzzle.
 Therefore, the heuristic that uses the largest memory is h2: sum of the Manhattan distance from the piece in the initial state to the same piece in the target state because the process has to be performed for all pieces.

 The time complexity with A* in terms of the worst execution time is the heuristic h2 because its Big-Oh is exponential and the heuristic function that finds the fastest solution is h3 because of the times calculated in the tables.

+Comparing the results of the heuristic functions h1,h2 and h3 we can discard all of them because they have a weakness either in time or in space and this makes A-star not optimal.